feeless/feeless/README.md

 The main features of **Nano** are:

 * No transaction fees.
-* Extremely fast to send @ less than 1 second.
-(Bitcoin takes at least 10 minutes.)
+* Extremely fast to send at less than 1 second for 100% confirmation.
+(Bitcoin takes on average 10 minutes for ~80%<sup>1</sup> confirmation.)
 * Decentralized (as much as Bitcoin).
 * No inflation.
 * Significantly less energy use than Bitcoin.